 The Reference State (1) transitions to the Invaded State (3) when aggressive perennial grasses or noxious weeds invade the Reference State (1).
-Crested wheatgrass in particular, is a concern when native plant communities are adjacent to seeded pastures.
+Crested wheatgrass, in particular, can be a concern when native plant communities are adjacent to seeded pastures.
 Exotic plant species dominate the site in terms of cover and production.
-Site resilience has been substantially reduced and other rangeland health attributes such as reproductive capacity of native grasses (Henderson and Naeth 2005) and soil quality (Smoliak and Dormaar, 1985; Dormaar et al., 1995) have been substantially altered from the Reference State.
+Site resilience has been substantially reduced and other rangeland health attributes, such as reproductive capacity of native grasses (Henderson and Naeth 2005) and soil quality (Smoliak and Dormaar, 1985; Dormaar et al., 1995), have been substantially altered from the Reference State (1).

-State 2: Shortgrass State
+State 2: Altered State

-The Shortgrass State consists of one community phase.
+The Altered State (2) consists of two community phases.
 The dynamics of this state are driven by long-term drought, improper grazing management, or a combination of these factors.
-The Shortgrass Community Phase (2.1) is dominated by shortgrasses while mid-statured grasses have been eliminated or nearly so.
-Blue grama is common, but does not appear to dominate on clayey soils as it does on loamy soils.
-In some cases, prairie Junegrass will significantly increase (Clarke et al., 1947), but this requires further investigation.
-Reductions in stocking rates can reduce shortgrass cover and increase the cover of cool-season midgrasses, although this recovery may take decades (Dormaar and Willms, 1990; Dormaar et al, 1994).
+The Shortgrass Community Phase (2.1) is dominated by short-statured grasses such as blue grama.
+Mid-statured grasses have been eliminated or nearly so while vigor and production of threadleaf sedge are declining.
+When little bluestem is present, the Blue Grama - Little Bluestem Phase (2.2) may develop under certain conditions.
+Reductions in stocking rates can reduce shortgrass cover and increase the cover of cool-season midgrasses, although this recovery may take decades (Dormaar and Willms, 1990; Dormaar et al., 1994).

-Community Phase 2.1 Shortgrass Community Phase
+Phase 2.1 Shortgrass Community Phase